icogn/tp-docs/website/docs/technical-explanations/OSTicksToCalendarTime.md

 ## Hours, Minutes, Seconds

 These ones should be pretty straightforward at this point.
-Once again, the calculations using the MULHW constants are covered in Day of the Week (link).
-The short version is that using them in conjunction with right-shifts takes fewer clock cycles than divide instructions.
+Once again, calculations using the MULHW constants are covered in [Day of the Week](#day-of-the-week).

+We are back in the `OSTicksToCalendarTime` function after finishing `GetDates`.

 ```js
 const TICKS_PER_SECOND = 40500000n;